common-workflow-language/cwl-v1.2/salad/schema_salad/metaschema/salad.md

 inherited records can narrow the types of fields if those fields are re-specified with a matching jsonldPredicate.

+### Changelog for v1.2.1

+There are no new features nor behavior changes in Schema Salad v1.2.1 as compared to Schema-Salad v1.2.
+Schema Sald v1.2.1 only fixes typos and adds clarifications.

+* The `salad` directory's contents have been trimmed to the bare necessities.
+  The `salad/README.rst` has been refreshed from the [upstream repository](https://github.com/common-workflow-language/schema_salad/).
+* The [existing behviour of `$import`](#Import) has been clarified.
+  If the `$import` node is in an array and the import operation yields an array, it is flattened to the parent array.
+Otherwise the `$import` node is replaced in the document structure by the object or array yielded from the import operation.
+An [example](#import_example) has been added to illustrate this better.
+* A pair of missing brackets was added to the [Type DSL Example](#Type_DSL_example)'s example input.

 ## References to Other Specifications

 **Javascript Object Notation (JSON)**: http://json.org